 The government-wide financial statements report on the function of the Corporation that is principally supported by general revenues received from Fort Bend County (the County).
-The Corporation was created under Chapter 67, Texas Water Code (formerly Article 1434a, Texas Revised Civil Statutes) for the purpose of providing flood control and drainage systems for towns, cities, other political subdivisions, private corporations, individuals and other persons of Fort Bend County.
+The Corporation was created under Chapter 67, Texas Water Code (formerly Article 1434a, Texas Revised Civil Statutes) for the purpose of providing flood control and drainage systems for towns, cities, other political subdivisions. private corporations, and individuals of Fort Bend County.